 When multiple teams work independently of each other they tend to focus myopically on their own concerns and lose sight of any common goals.

-The product could be broken into smaller pieces, each of which could be worked on separately by different teams, but the Taylorist idea that optimization of the whole follows from optimizing each local part does not work in environments dominated by complexity (, ).
+The Scrum Team could break the problem into smaller pieces so each Development Team could work separately on part of the deliverable.
+However, the Taylorist idea that optimizing the whole follows from optimizing each local part does not work in complex environments (, and ).
 Unexpected dependencies arise between the work efforts, slowing delivery, and reducing the ability of the organization to respond to change.

-The multiple teams could report to a common manager or management function which then distributed the work amongst the Development Teams, and would be charged with the responsibility of resolving dependencies, blockers and other inter-team issues as they arose.
-However, this approach surrenders the autonomy of the teams, lowers their investment in the product (their sense of having “skin in the game”), reduces responsiveness and flexibility, and incurs a further price in lowering the amount of learning that can be garnered during development.
-Richard Hackman, in his book Leading Teams , claims that successful teams are aware of and handle their surroundings themselves, which in this case means they would handle their coordination with other teams.
-Rosabeth Moss Kanter of the Harvard Business School, in her study of empowerment in the workplace has written that as the world becomes more disruptive, “the number of ‘exceptions’ and change requirements go up, and companies must rely on more and more of their people to make decisions on matters for which a routine response may not exist ...” .
-At the same time, experience shows that genuine autonomy is only exercised when teams and individuals accept responsibility — and accountability — for their decision-making.
-While the space for autonomous decision-making may be created 'from above,' only an intention from those 'below' to occupy that space can make self-governance a reality.
+The multiple teams could report to a common manager or management function responsible to resolve dependencies, blockers and other inter-team issues as they arise.
+That manager would create a master plan to coordinate the Development Teams’ work.
+However, this approach surrenders the autonomy of the teams, lowers their investment in the product (their sense of having “skin in the game”), reduces responsiveness and flexibility, and limits the learning opportunities that arise during development.
+Richard Hackman, in his book , claims that successful teams are aware of and handle their surroundings themselves, which includes coordinating with other teams.
+Rosabeth Moss Kanter of the Harvard Business School, in her study of empowerment in the workplace, has written that as the world becomes more disruptive “the number of ‘exceptions’ and change requirements go up, and companies must rely on more and more of their people to make decisions on matters for which a routine response may not exist...” (, p.
+18).
+At the same time, experience shows there is genuine autonomy only when teams and individuals accept responsibility—and accountability—for their decision-making.
+While directions “from above” may create the space for autonomous decision-making, self-governance becomes a reality only when those “below” intend to occupy that space and act on that intention (, p.
+398).

-Self-governing teams are not only more responsive and adaptive to change, they are the only sustainable source of job satisfaction.
-On the other hand autonomy without alignment can lead to teams moving off in different directions, to the detriment of both the product and the organization .Therefore:
+Self-governing teams are not only more responsive and adaptive to change, they are the only sustainable source of job satisfaction (, p.
+398).
+On the other hand, autonomy without alignment can result in each team moving off in its own direction, to the detriment of both the product and the organization ().Therefore:

 Give the right and the responsibility to collaborate on delivering common goals identified by the Product Owner to the Development Teams themselves.
 Permit the teams to figure out the best way to coordinate their efforts.